 Who We Are

 EACC is a transatlantic network of local chapters with a combined membership of over 750 companies in Europe and the United States and a reach of approximately 10,000 high-level executives on both sides of the Atlantic.
 Our members operate in all industries and range from multi-national corporations to small and medium sized enterprises.
 While each chapter reflects its local business community, the reach of our network is transatlantic.

 Founded in Paris in 1926, the network adopted the name European-American Chamber of Commerce in 2003.
-The first chapter in the United States was established in 2007, and there currently are chapters in Paris, Amsterdam, Lyon, New York, Cincinnati, Florida and the Carolinas.
+The first chapter in the United States was established in 2007, and there currently are chapters in Paris, Amsterdam, Lyon, New York, Cincinnati, Florida, the Carolinas and Texas.
 Our network currently is expanding to Belgium, Germany, Italy, Portugal, Spain, California and Washington DC.